Chapter 11:

 The teacher voice activated.
 The one powered by divine exhaustion, maybe a bit of his own magical power too.

 Everything froze.
-Even the refrigerators.
+Even the magazines.

 ‘Come.
 Here.’